joelbowen/joel-dot-software/content/blog/5-software-project-management-questions/index.md

 Have you ever asked yourself, "are we doing software project management well?" or tried to evaluate your team's health but didn't know what data to assess?
 I have.
 These and other experiences got me thinking more about the most successful projects I've been part of as an IC or PM.

 In this post, I want to share the 5 questions I came up with that align with the methodologies and supporting processes I've fallen in love with on successful projects with healthy teams.
-The answers you and your team give are strong indicators of success and will elevate opportunities to improve project management processes.
+The answers you and your team give are strong indicators of success and will elevate opportunities to improve your project management processes so that you will:

+1. Understand the utilization of your teams
+2. Derive contextual projections for the proposed scope of work
+3. Manage client expectations
+4. Ensure client acceptance
+5. Ensure proper team allocation

+Not sure where to begin?
+Read on to learn 5 key questions that will help your team evaluate their project management processes and identify areas for improvement.

+--

-If you google "Software Project Management" you may find this entry on Wikipedia with the following definition from [Applied Software Project Management](https://web.archive.org/web/20150209011617/http://www.stellman-greene.com/aspm/):
+Google "Software Project Management" and you may find this entry on Wikipedia with the following definition from [Applied Software Project Management](https://web.archive.org/web/20150209011617/http://www.stellman-greene.com/aspm/):

 > Software project management is an art and science of planning and leading software projects.[[1]](https://en.wikipedia.org/wiki/Software_project_management#cite_note-Stellman05-1) It is a sub-discipline of [project management](https://en.wikipedia.org/wiki/Project_management) in which [software](https://en.wikipedia.org/wiki/Software) projects are planned, implemented, monitored, and controlled.